Housing

 Renewal and Termination of Contract

 Generally, a contract is renewed every 2 years, and rent can be increased upon renewal.
-When terminating a contract, you must inform your landlord at least one month in advance (it is also written in the contract).
+When terminating a contract, you must inform your landlord at least one month in advance (or as written in your contract).
 For old houses or apartments, the landlord may request a termination of your contract for demolition or renovation purposes.

 Public Housing